scott2000/jj/docs/revsets.md

 of the full change ID can also be used.
 It is an error to use a non-unique prefix or [a divergent change ID][divergent-change].

+To refer to a [hidden](#hidden-revisions) or [divergent][divergent-change] commit, a generation number suffix can be added.
+For instance, `xyz/0` refers to the most recent commit with change ID `xyz`, while `xyz/1` refers to one before it, and so on.
+These generation numbers can be found in the log next to the change ID when required.

 Use [single or double quotes][string-literals] to prevent a symbol from being interpreted as an expression.
 For example, `"x-"` is the symbol `x-`, not the parents of symbol `x`.
 Taking shell quoting into account, you may need to use